False project reporting. Put your hands up if you as a Project professional are guilty of it! Although you can’t see, my hand is up (figuratively).

 - Base the reports on factual data

-You can achieve all of the above (and more) by using, wait for it… Microsoft Project Online / Project Server!
-So, in this the third in a 4 part series looking at how Microsoft PPM can help you overcome the biggest PM pains organisations face we are going to explore the features available to help your organisation achieve a better approach to reporting.
-This is quite a detailed topic and the articles intention is to provide an introduction to the general benefits not an exhaustive overview.
+You can achieve all of the above (and more) by using, wait for it Microsoft Project Online/Project for the Web.
+So, in this the third in a 4 part series looking at how Microsoft PPM can help you overcome the biggest project management pains organisations face we are going to explore the features available to help your organisation achieve a better approach to reporting.
+This is quite a detailed topic and the article’s intention is to provide an introduction to the general benefits, not an exhaustive overview.

-Within the Microsoft PPM suite which comprises of Project Professional and Project Server (on premise) or Project Online (Office 365) there are a number of options available for reporting.
-Some of the reporting options are available directly via the client (Project Professional), whilst some directly via Project Server / Project Online i.e. Project Centre views.
+Within the Microsoft PPM suite which comprises of Project Professional, Project Online and Project for the Web there are a number of options available for reporting.
+Some of the reporting options are available directly via the client (Project Professional), whilst some directly via Project Online/Project for the Web i.e. Project Centre views.
 You can also access the project data via Excel and Excel Services, Power BI, Visio, PerformancePoint and SQL Server Reporting Services (SSRS).

 Starting with the client, one of the biggest improvements within Project Professional 2013 and Project Pro for O365 is the inclusion of an enhanced reporting area which provides a range of useful reports and dashboards.

-Delving into Project Server / Project Online one of the key areas that allows for rollup and graphical representation of KPI’s from within projects is the Project Centre.
+Delving into Project Online/Project for the Web, one of the key areas that allow for a rollup and graphical representation of KPI’s from within projects is the Project Centre.
 Within this area you’re not restricted to a single view, you can create as many as you like.
 So if you’d like to see your projects grouped by type of project, location, financial summary or by any other view you want, you can!

-Power BI is an increasingly cloud service that lets you share and access your Excel reports anywhere, on any device.
+Power BI is an increasing cloud service that lets you share and access your Excel reports anywhere, on any device.

 Improve your Project Management